engtuncay/engtuncay.github.io/svelte/svelte-01-core.md

 ```

-The same rule applies to array methods such as pop, shift, and splice and to object methods such as Map.set, Set.add, etc.
+You can use similar patterns to replace pop, shift, unshift and splice.

-Assignments to properties of arrays and objects — `e.g. obj.foo += 1 or array[i] = x` — work the same way as assignments to the values themselves.
+Assignments to properties of arrays and objects — e.g. obj.foo += 1 or array[i] = x — work the same way as assignments to the values themselves.

+App.svelte

 ```js
 function addNumber() {